Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Experiments

 Overall, we make the following observations.
 First, while certain methods perform better in specific ambiguity scenarios, models that maintain stable performance across multiple conditions (such as DNPL or PRODEN) are more desirable for real-world ECG applications with varying types of ambiguity.
-Second, the differing trends observed across PTB-XL and Chapman suggest that dataset characteristics (e.g., class granularity, label distribution, or inherent noise) can significantly impact the effectiveness of PLL methods.
-This highlights the importance of benchmarking PLL frameworks under diverse datasets and ambiguity structures to fully understand their robustness.
-Finally, the results of the \textit{No PLL} baseline highlights the negative impact of not considering label ambiguities.
+Second, the differing trends observed across datasets suggest that dataset characteristics (e.g., class granularity, label distribution, or inherent noise) can significantly impact the effectiveness of PLL methods.
+This highlights the importance of benchmarking PLL frameworks across diverse datasets and ambiguity structures to fully understand their robustness.
+Most importantly, the CODE Test results show that methods that appear competitive under controlled synthetic ambiguity may still struggle when faced with clinically grounded annotation disagreement.
+In particular, methods such as COMIC and CR perform substantially worse on CODE Test than their synthetic results alone would suggest, indicating that annotation disagreement contains patterns that are not fully captured by controlled ambiguity generation.
+This clinically important finding suggests that real annotation disagreement reflects richer and less regular diagnostic uncertainty arising from expert variation in practice.
+Finally, the results of the \textit{No PLL} baseline highlight the negative impact of not considering label ambiguities.
 This emphasizes the necessity of integrating PLL frameworks, or similar ambiguity-aware learning strategies, into practical diagnostic systems.